In this article:

 However, people with compromised immune systems can have more frequent fungal infections or very resistant cases that do not respond to topical medications.
 These immunocompromised groups include those with diabetes mellitus, HIV/AIDS, and advanced age.
 (3)

-These disinfectants have antimicrobial and antifungal properties.
-They can kill fungal hyphae, but I typically do not recommend its use on a rash.
+Rubbing alcohol, tea tree oil, apple cider vinegar, and hydrogen peroxide have antimicrobial and antifungal properties that justifies their use in various home remedies to fight skin infections.
+These mild disinfectants can kill fungal hyphae, but I typically do not recommend its use on a rash.

 Rubbing alcohol, apple cider vinegar (undiluted), and hydrogen peroxide can slow wound healing if there are wounds/open sores associated with the fungal infection.